mgcth/mysgen/README.md

 # mysgen
-A very simple custom static site generator for Python using Markdown and Jinja2.
+A very simple custom static site generator used for [mladen.gibanica.net](mladen.gibanica.net) for Python using Markdown and Jinja2.